tnyim/jungletv-afdocs/manual/queue.md

 });
 ```

+> **Note**: always compare queue entries based on their `id` field, and not the reference to their object representation or any other fields, that may be different depending on the object's origin.

 JungleTV AF applications are also able to access queue settings and adjacent statistics.
 For instance, the [`playingSince` property](../reference/server/jungletv_queue.md#playingsince) represents the moment since which media has been playing non-stop on the service, and the [`enqueuingPermission` property](../reference/server/jungletv_queue.md#enqueuingpermission) indicates whether enqueuing is enabled and for which users.